President, 755 Restaurant Corporation

 Liz has returned to Grand-Bois several times a year since that first visit.
 She served as Chairman of the Board of ServeHAITI from 2006-2008.
-She is also Trip Volunteer Coordinator for ServeHAITI and recruits delegates as well as coordinating the logistics in planning the groups of delegations that visit Grand-Bois.
+She has also served as Trip Volunteer Coordinator, recruiting volunteers and coordinating the logistics of delegations visiting Grand-Bois.
 Liz was instrumental in beginning the teacher training program in 2006.
-This program currently trains 75 teachers every summer and shows positive affects on thousands of students in Grand-Bois.
+This program currently trains 75 teachers every summer, positively impacting thousands of students in Grand-Bois.

-Liz lives in LeClaire, Iowa with her husband, Tom who has traveled to Haiti several times.
-They have three grown sons who have all traveled to Haiti on separate visits — working on the skylight installation, patient dossier review and water projects — as well as a daughter-in-law who currently serves on the Water Committee.
-Of note, it is a well known fact that our Medical Director, Dr. Leopold, is Liz’s “honorary” 4th son.
+Liz lives in LeClaire, Iowa with her husband, Tom, who has traveled to Haiti several times.
+They have three grown sons who have all traveled to Haiti on separate visits — working on the skylight installation, patient dossier review and water projects.
+Of note, it is a well known fact that ServeHAITI’s Medical Director, Dr. Leopold, is Liz’s “honorary” 4th son.